-The Company prepares its consolidated financial statements in accordance with Canadian generally accepted accounting principles.
-The consolidated financial statements include all accounts of the Company and NAUC, its wholly-owned subsidiary.
-All intercompany balances and transactions have been eliminated.
+On January 1, 2009, the Company amalgamated the Company with NAUC.
+Prior to this date, the Company prepared its consolidated financial statements in accordance with Canadian generally accepted accounting principles.
+The consolidated financial statements include all accounts of the Company and NAUC, its whollyowned subsidiary.
+All intercompany balances and transactions had been eliminated.